skopp/msgboy/README.markdown

 * Adding a bookmarklet (if the user wants to in the settings, to subscribe, and to add 3rd party content to msgboy)
 * Checking a feed status's upon notif and taking it into account so that even non immediate deletes from superfeedr are still being taken into account on the user's end.
 * Ask Bit.ly to redirect msg.by to msgboy.com
-* Add google Analytics tracking in links for referrals.
-* Measure with Google Analytics.
 * Show stories in blocks for time clarity, but also memory savings, as we can just remove blocks altogether.
 Thanks @beau
 * Add action triggered Msgboy messages: tips (5 votes down triggers an unsubscribe!... when the user votes down for the first time)
 * Dynamic Favicon to indicate that there are new messages in the Msgboy tab.